SybelBlue/caltech-cs1-example/micropilot-pre-post-test/extra files/rspec-cheatsheet.md

 ```

 ## `before` and `after` blocks
-`before` and `after` blocks are before or after (respectively) running each test.
+`before` and `after` blocks are executed before and after (respectively) running tests.

-The `before` block is often used to set up state that is required for each test.
-The `after` block is often used to clean up state that was created during the test.
+- `before` blocks are often used to set up state that is required for each test
+- `after` blocks are often used to clean up state that was created during each test.

 ```ruby
 describe "Calculator" do